Detection of Performance Interference Among Network Slices in 5G/6G Systems: Numerical Studies

+Here we evaluate the performance of our algorithm for identifying shared resources (Section~\ref{sec:Proposed-shared-resources}).
+For each fixed set of parameters, we report the average of 100 randomly generated resource assignment matrices ${\bf A}$.

-$\bullet$ {\bf Performance metrics:} Our algorithm produces as an output an estimate of the assignment matrix ${\bf A}$, which we denote by $\tilde{\bf A}$.
-The number of rows in $\tilde{\bf A}$, say $J$, is the estimated number of distinct shared resources.
+$\bullet$ {\bf Performance metrics:} The first algorithm produces as a part of the output an estimate of the assignment matrix ${\bf A}$, which we denote by $\tilde{\bf A}$.
+The number of rows in $\tilde{\bf A}$, say $J$, is the estimated number of distinct shared resources, which is equal to $q$, i.e., the number of factor loadings in Section~\ref{sec:Proposed-shared-resources}.
+We obtain $\tilde{\bf A}$ by applying a threshold $\eta > 0$ to ${\bf L}$.
+In other words, $\tilde{A}_{j,i} = 1$ if $l_{j,i} \geq \eta$ and $\tilde{A}_{j,i} = 0$ otherwise.
+For our numerical studies, we select $\eta = 0.15$.
+However, the performance is not sensitive to the choice of $\eta$ in the studied interval [0.1, 0.2].

 The order of the rows in $\tilde{\bf A}$ is arbitrary and is not important.
 Instead, the positions of the elements equal to 1 in the $j$-th row, $j \in \{1, \ldots, J\}$, tell us which NSs the algorithm believes share some resource.
 For instance, suppose that the algorithm returns the following matrix as the output for a scenario with 3 NSs. \beqan \tilde{\bf A} = \eeqan In this case, the algorithm determined that there are two shared resources -- one resource is shared by NSs 1 and 2, and the other resource is shared by NSs 1 and 3.

 For each assignment matrix ${\bf A}$, we compute the fraction of correctly identified shared resources as follows.